diegomlopes/audio_recorder_mc/README.md

 # audio_recorder_mc

-A flutter plugin to record audio to IOS and Android.
+This is a flutter plugin for recording audio for Android and IOS.
+You can read the samples from the microphone and choose the desired sample rate..

 ## Getting Started